Sculptor Tony Smith & his 7 best works

 This period of change was marked by developing a distinctive geometric approach that quickly helped to differentiate Tony from other artists at the time.
 His first projects and sculptures were handmade tetrahedral models taped together before being covered with large-scale plywood shaped and thick black coat of paint.

 Most of his consequent pieces, such as The Snake is Out (1962), were created using the same technique.
 They were done so masterfully that they appeared to have been made from steel and sheet metal.
-It was not long when Tony made his first sculpture, the Black Box (1962), from steel with assistance from a local commercial fabricator.
+It was not long before Tony made his first sculpture, the Black Box (1962), from steel with assistance from a local commercial fabricator.

 Tony Smith - BLACK BOX, conceived in 1962, cast in 1967, corten steel, 57 x 84 x 63 cm (22 1/2 x 33 x 24 3/4 in)